 Observe and analyze with all his senses

-Any activity activates his senses.
-A walk means: smelling every pole or blade of grass; watching a butterfly fly or a car passing by; listening to birds sing or the wind in the tree leaves, feeling the different floor coverings with their pads, tasting the water of a puddle of or chew a piece of wood.
-To be able to analyze and memorize each element of his environment, it takes time.
+All activities involve the activation of the senses (one or all 5 at a time).
+A walk means: smelling every pole or blade of grass; watching a butterfly fly or a car drive by; listening to birds sing or the wind in the leaves of a tree; feeling the different surfaces of the ground with his paw pads; tasting the water in a puddle or chewing on a piece of wood.
+To be able to analyse and memorise every element of one’s environment takes time.

 Take initiatives and decisions

-If a dog finds it interesting to explore our laundry mane or the underside of a piece of furniture?
-As long as the dog’s safety is not threatened, let it go.
+If a dog finds it interesting to explore our laundry or under a piece of furniture?
+As long as the dog’s safety is not at risk, let him.
 A curious dog is a healthy dog!

 Take a break if needed

-During the walk our dog may need to take a break.
+During the walk our dog may need a break.
 Stopping, nose in the wind, and watching the world go by is a rare pleasure.

-The same goes for a self-help activity: it is useless to insist that the dog continues.
-Can we force someone to focus?
-No !
-On the other hand, to take a break to better resume afterwards is the ideal solution.
-Let us do the same for our dog.
+The same is true during a resourcefulness activity: there is no need to insist that the dog should continue.
+Can we force someone to concentrate?
+No!
+However, taking a break and then resuming the activity is the ideal solution.
+Let’s do the same for our dog.

-We tend to protect small dogs, we take them into our arms and we take them from one place to another.
-These dogs know our arms, our neck and our chin perfectly.
+We tend to protect small dogs, which we take in our arms and carry from one place to another.
+These dogs know our arms, neck and chin very well.
 But what do they know about the rest of the world?

-A fearful dog makes us feel pity and, to protect him, we keep him away from what puts him in difficulty.
-If we organize activities, making sure that we give enough time and space for our fearful dog, he learns for himself that he is capable of doing things.
-Each small victory is then a reward for our dog, who gains a little more confidence, each time he manages to overcome a challenge.
+A fearful dog evokes pity and, to protect him, we keep him away from anything that gives him difficulties.
+If we organise activities, taking care to give our fearful dog enough time and space, he learns by himself that he is capable of doing things.
+Each small victory is then a reward for our dog, who gains a little more self-confidence, as the difficulties he has managed to overcome are overcome.

-For the activities and games that we organize, it is important to assess the level of difficulty by adapting the challenge to the abilities of our companion: too difficult exercises lead to failure after failure and we might loose our dog’s confidence, while too easy exercises lacking challenges, can frustrate our dog.
-It’s up to us to choose what suits him best, physically and mentally.
+For the activities and games that we organise, it is important to evaluate the level of difficulty by adapting to our companion’s abilities: exercises that are too difficult lead to failure after failure and risk making our dog lose his self-confidence, whereas exercises that are too easy and lack challenge can frustrate our dog.
+It is up to us to choose what suits him best, physically and mentally.

 - Keeping a diary can help us organize adapted and varied activities;

-- Vary the pleasures, respecting the evolution and the rhythm of our dog;
+- Vary the fun activities, while taking into account the development and the rhythm of our dog;

 - A curious dog is a healthy dog;